redis/redis-doc/topics/benchmarks.md

     LPUSH: 104712.05 requests per second
     LPOP: 93722.59 requests per second

+# Other Redis benchmarking tools

+There are several third-party tools that can be used for benchmarking Redis.
+Refer to each tool's documentation for more information about its goals and capabilities.

+* [memtier_benchmark](https://github.com/redislabs/memtier_benchmark) from [Redis Labs](https://twitter.com/RedisLabs) is a NoSQL Redis and Memcache traffic generation and benchmarking tool.
+* [rpc-perf](https://github.com/twitter/rpc-perf) from [Twitter](https://twitter.com/twitter) is a tool for benchmarking RPC services that supports Redis and Memcache.
+* [YCSB](https://github.com/brianfrankcooper/YCSB) from [Yahoo @Yahoo](https://twitter.com/Yahoo) is a benchmarking framework with clients to many databases, including Redis.

-# Example of benchmark results with optimized high-end server hardware
+# Example of redis-benchmark results with optimized high-end server hardware

 * Redis version **2.4.2**
 * Default number of connections, payload size = 256